Motor vehicle accident lawyers representing people struck and injured by vehicles while walking or crossing roads across Queensland.

 The Queensland CTP insurance system

-In Queensland, injury claims involving pedestrians are governed by the Motor Accident Insurance Act 1994, which establishes a compulsory insurance framework for people injured due to another party’s driving.
+In Queensland, injury claims involving pedestrians are governed by the Motor Accident Insurance Act 1994 (Qld), which establishes a compulsory insurance framework for people injured due to another party's driving.
+When a pedestrian is struck by a motor vehicle, the claim is made against the at-fault vehicle's CTP insurance, which is attached to the vehicle's registration, not against the driver personally.

-How fault is assessed in pedestrian accidents
+How fault is assessed in pedestrian accident claims

 Uninsured, unregistered, and hit-and-run vehicles